mjkkirschner/DynamoUnfold/README.md

 The reason for this build order is to ensure that both DynamoText and DynamoUnfold are referencing the same version of the geometry library interfaces and the Dynamo Core.

+##Pre-built##
+If you are looking for the necessary dlls to import through library import into Dynamo check the Pre-built folder.
+These .dlls will be updated periodically **but they may be out of snyc with the version of dynamo you are using!**

 ## Dynamo License ##